The Visitor (1979 film): Release

-Reissue
+Home media

 The Visitor was released on DVD by independent distributor Code Red in November 2010.
 It was the first time the film had been presented in its uncut form in the United States.

 In 2013, independent distributor Drafthouse Films acquired the film.
 Drafthouse Films announced they would re-release the film in remastered form on October 31, 2013 with a VOD/digital and home entertainment release in January 2014.